Hike Into History | “Native Americans in the South Cumberlands”

-"Native Americans in the South Cumberlands" takes you to the mouth of Buggytop Cave, one of the largest natural cave openings in Tennessee.
+"Native Americans in the South Cumberlands" takes you to the mouth of Buggytop Cave in South Cumberland State Park, one of the largest natural cave openings in Tennessee.
 Along the way, you'll come to "The Spur," with an impressive view of Buggytop Cove, and pass a giant sinkhole.
 Buggytop Cave is actually part of an extensive cave network in this area, and on this hike you'll visit a second cave entrance, Peter Cave, which is known to have been frequented by Native American hunter-gatherers for many centuries.
 Please remember that the interior of the cave is off-limits due to the potential for introducing White-Nosed Bat Syndrome, an affliction fatal to many bats, into the cave's bat population.

 » 0.2 miles | Top of "The Spur", looking into Buggytop Cove

 » 0.5 miles | Giant sinkhole